genomicsclass/leanpub/manuscript/multiple_testing_exercises.md

 A>
 A>
 A>
 A>10.
 Now use the qvalue function, in the Bioconductor qvalue package, to estimate q-values using the procedure described by Storey.
-A>
-A>    Using this estimate of the, how many genes have q-values below 0.05?
+How many genes have q-values below 0.05?
 A>
 A>
 A>